 The semi-automated tracking algorithm successfully tracked both the tibia and femur edges throughout the motion cycle for all five subjects, with a combined average alignment error of 0.40 ± 0.02 mm for both bones.
 Figure 3 demonstrates the tracking results at different points in the motion cycle, showing the segmented bone contours overlaid on the original CINE frames.
 The semi-automated method required less than 5 minutes of processing time per dataset, compared to approximately 15 minutes needed for manual segmentation of all frames in a single dataset.

-The relative bone motion (osteokinematics) of the tibia with respect to the femur using both manual and semi-automated segmentation methods is shown in Figure 4.
+The osteokinematics of the tibia with respect to the femur using both manual and semi-automated segmentation methods is shown in Figure 4.
 The horizontal displacement showed a consistent linear trend across both extension and flexion phases, ranging from approximately 8 mm to 28 mm through the motion cycle.
 The vertical displacement remained relatively constant around 57 mm, with total variation of approximately 2 mm across the cycle.
 Both manual and semi-automated methods demonstrated similar motion patterns, with the semi-automated method showing consistently smaller standard deviations across all measurements, indicating higher precision and measurement reliability.

 The ability to precisely quantify relative bone positions in healthy volunteers (n=5) demonstrates the technical feasibility of our bone tracking approach.
 As this study focused on algorithm development, establishing normative bone motion parameters and their variations across populations would be the subject of future dedicated studies.
 This capability could be particularly valuable for studying conditions that alter normal knee mechanics.
 Ligament injuries can affect joint stability, leading to increased laxity [34].
 Additionally, these injuries can result in altered movement patterns during functional activities, as demonstrated in studies of ACL deficiency showing changes in tibial motion [35].
 Our method's precision could potentially detect such subtle deviations from normal motion patterns.
 While the clinical interpretation of such differences would require careful validation in future studies with specific patient cohorts, the precision and efficiency of our tracking method makes it a promising tool for comparative analyses between normal and pathological joint motion patterns.